ClickHouse/ClickHouse/benchmark/omnisci/instruction.md

 - Sorting is slow and disabled with default settings for large resultsets.
 `Exception: Sorting the result would be too slow` `Cast from dictionary-encoded string to none-encoded would be slow`
+- There is approximate count distinct function but the precision is not documented.

 To enable sorting of large resultsets, see: https://stackoverflow.com/questions/62977734/omnissci-sorting-the-result-would-be-too-slow